 Life long practice

 Devorah is deeply devoted to her Ashtanga practice.
-She has been practicing Ashtanga yoga for 20 years and has seen her own practice change and deepen over time.
-She teaches with longevity in mind—she wants your practice to sustain you for years to come.
+She has had a commited daily practice for the past 27 years.
+She teaches with longevity in mind—she want your practice to sustain you for a lifetime.